Ergodic properties of partially hyperbolic diffeomorphisms with topological neutral center: Proof of Theorem

-Now we will prove that $\psi$ is uniformly $C^{\infty}$ along stable and unstable leaves.
+Now we will prove that $\psi^U$ is uniformly $C^{r}$ along stable and unstable plaques inside $U$.
 The argument to prove this last part is the same argument from \cite[Lemmas 7.7, 7.8]{AVW}.
 We briefly repeat the argument here for the sake of completeness.